petershin/liferay-learn/docs/dxp/latest/en/system-administration/audit-framework/audit-configuration-reference.md

 ![Enable this setting to write audit logs to the database.](./audit-configuration-reference/images/04.png)

 Enable this setting to write audit messages to the database.
-The audit portlet uses data from the database to render audit messages.
-Disabling it causes the portlet to be empty.
+The interface uses data from the database to render audit messages.
+Disabling it causes the interface to be empty.

 ## Audit Log Context

 ![Add additional audit information to Log4J logs.](./audit-configuration-reference/images/05.png)

 Use this to add audit information, in JSON format, to every log message written by Log4J.
-You need to enable it and configure the Log4J logging via an XML file.
+You must enable it and configure the Log4J logging via an XML file.

-When enabling *Use Incoming X-Request-ID*, a client can send the `X-Request-ID` header and Liferay tags every log statement with this value.
+When enabling *Use Incoming X-Request-ID*, a client can send the `X-Request-ID` header, and Liferay tags every log statement with this value.
 This allows tracing of specific requests through multiple systems.

 ## Configuring Audit Events for Scheduled Jobs